-Filling our DS-160 form, question on “Clearance Received” or “Department Authorization” – What to Answer?
+DS-160 Application form “Clearance Received” or “Department Authorization” – What to Answer?

-When you are filling out DS-160 form, you may come across questions tied to annotations like ‘Was your prior H1B Visa (temporary occupation, temporary worker or trainee) annotated “Clearance Received” or “Department Authorization”? ” ‘ or it could be same wording with other visas like H4 Visa or B1 /B2 Visa.
+When you are filling out the US Nonimmigrant Visa Application form, aka DS-160 form, you may come across questions tied to annotations like ‘Was your prior H1B Visa (temporary occupation, temporary worker or trainee) annotated “Clearance Received” or “Department Authorization”? ” ‘ or it could be the same wording with other visas like H4 Visa or B1 /B2 Visa.

-First thing you need to check is your US Visa stamp on your passport, if it says any of these words “Clearance Received” or “Department Authorization”, then you would answer “Yes” for that question.
-If annotation section is blank or just has employer name or school name, then you need to select ‘No’.
+The first thing you need to check is your most recent US Visa stamp glued in your passport, if it says any of these words “Clearance Received” or “Department Authorization”, then you would answer “Yes” for that question.
+If the annotation section is blank or just has the employer name or school name, then you need to select ‘No’.

-You should answer it truthfully as the US Visa stamp says, you cannot select wrong option here.
-The US Consular system already has this information captured, so you should not try to answer this incorrectly.
-If you do so, you could be penalized for stating wrong information on DS-160 form.
+You should answer it truthfully as the US Visa stamp says, you cannot select the wrong option here.
+The US Consular system already has this information captured, so you should not try to lie or change it otherwise.
+If you do so, you could be penalized for stating the wrong information on the DS-160 form.

 US Visa Dropbox Eligibility with ‘Clearance Received’ or ‘Department Authorization’?

-Also, sometimes Visa officer may stamp “Cancelled without Prejudice” on your old or valid US Visa, to understand on the details, you may read details on Cancelled without Prejudice – US Visa – Meaning
+Also, sometimes Visa officer may stamp “Cancelled Without Prejudice” or “CWOP” on your old or valid US Visa, to understand the details, you may read details on Cancelled without Prejudice – US Visa – Meaning

 Did you get this annotation in your Passport?
 What was your experience?